Would you like to recalibrate your perspective and boost your Wisdom Quotient? If so, this article will:

 Women who seek a sperm donor usually don't want the donor to play a parenting role.
 Her husband is often infertile.
 Sperm banks and fertility services are expensive.
 Moreover, sperm banks hide the donor's identity, and some recipients want to know who the donor is.
 Some want the child to know who their biological father is.
 Finally, sperm banks in some countries are unwelcoming to lesbians, single mothers by choice, and other unorthodox situations.

-Several women asked me to donate sperm, but I always refused.
-The global decline in fertility and these thoughts about the cosmic chain have made me rethink this.
-Sperm donation could allow me to extend my cosmic chain for one more generation without the daily headaches of fatherhood.
+Sperm donation allows men to extend their cosmic chain for one more generation without the daily headaches of fatherhood.
 Tempting.
 I wonder if women who donate their eggs go through a similar logic.
+A NYT article about sperm donation is worth reading if you want to learn more.

 What do you think?